Comet0rHasThisNow/Comet0rHasThisNow/README.md

 ## 🅱️OII 😆💯 THE CLONE WARS IS SO TUFF

-### I will harbour hatred for you if you say neurodivergent and then only say things relating to autism
+### I dislike you if you say neurodivergent and then only say things relating to autism

-If you're still racist enough to say slurs in 2026, die.

 My favourite character of all time is either Ahsoka Tano, Petra (MCSM), or Two Time

-I love SCP, I love SUPXR, I love Rimworld, I love the spiderverse movies, I love Starwars, I love Avatar the Last Air Bender, I love Beyond Good and Evil, I love Viva Piñata, I love NationStates, I love Ninjago, I love Anastasia, I love Halo
+I love SCP, I love Rimworld, I love the spiderverse movies, I love Starwars, I love Avatar the Last Air Bender, I love Beyond Good and Evil, I love Viva Piñata, I love NationStates, I love Ninjago, I love Anastasia, I love Halo, I love Forsaken, I love And Then There Were None, I love Baldur's gate 3, I love Matilda, I love Wings of Fire, I love Jurassic Park

 #### I don't have social media